-This paper has taken the first strides towards answering an important question relating to DEMs which seems to have hitherto largely escaped the attention of academics: Is there a fiscal implication associated with the method by which the mayor arrives in the top job?
-Our empirical evidence based on a five year panel of data suggests that there is indeed a cost – moreover, that the cost is quite substantial.
-Whether this is taken to mean that DEM local governments have lower technical efficiency (contrary to untested assertions in the literature), is largely a matter of how efficiency is conceived and measured.
-If we take efficiency to refer to technical efficiency (the optimal conversion of inputs into outputs) and we proxy outputs4 (by perhaps the number of disaggregated assessments and length of local government roads, as is commonly the case in the scholarly literature (see Drew, Kortt and Dollery, 2016)), then the answer is that DEMs do, in fact, result in a significant decrease in efficiency.
-However, if our concern is with allocative efficiency – then the jury would seem to be still out.
+This paper has taken the first strides towards answering an important question relating to DEMs which seems to have hitherto largely escaped the attention of academics in the Antipodes: Is there a fiscal implication associated with the method by which the Mayor arrives in the top job?
+Our empirical evidence based on a five year panel of NSW local government data suggests that there is indeed a cost – moreover, that the cost is quite substantial.
+Specifically, we produced empirical evidence of an association in the order of an additional thirteen and a half percent expenditure for both urban and rural local governments, statistically significant at the 1% and 10% levels respectively, ceteris paribus.
+To explore which of the explanations gleaned from the extant literature best explained the results we also provided some additional data on budgetary space for discretionary spending and value of development approvals.
+This led us to propose that the associations between DEM and increased spending might be explained by either: (i) high levels of non-formula grant related spending arising from advocacy with higher tiers of government or (ii) high levels of political capitalisation and getting projects off of the ground in urban local governments matched by relatively stronger advocacy outcomes in rural areas.

+If the advocacy explanation for increased expenditure holds true for both types of local government or just rural local governments then this suggests at least two important public policy implications.
+First, it would seem to beg some questions regarding the accountability and transparency of non-formula grant allocations (suggesting inequity and the potential for pork-barrelling – see, for example Bradbury and Stephenson (2003)).
+Second, it poses some problems for the advocates of DEM, for clearly one of the big advantages of DEM will dissipate in proportion to the number of local governments that employ the model (if we consider, as seems likely, that there is a fixed pool of money available for non-formula grant based partnerships between tiers of government).
+Otherwise, stated if all local governments have a DEM, and the total quantum of funds available for partnerships remains constant, then the relative advantage of the model (with respect to advocacy resolving as funding for partnerships) tends towards zero.
+Given that the principle of parsimony suggests this explanation for the observed additional operating expenditure at urban and rural local governments, this is an important question to investigate further (when suitable data becomes available).

-To answer this latter question (and others) more data and more research is required.
-If our second explanation for the observed increase in operational expenditure is correct – that DEMs result in increased operational expenditure in urban local governments as a result of giving voters what they want and also getting projects off of the ground – then it may indeed mean that DEMs improve allocative efficiency for urban residents.
-However, this explanation may raise further questions regarding political propriety and prudence – especially in the absence of increased revenue and suggest a particularly important oversight function for elected Councillors (Copus, 2004).
-Moreover, this explanation would seem to require that rural local governments with DEMs experience more success than both their non-DEM rural peers, and urban local governments in generating non-grant income as a result of advocacy (to explain the more or less equal response in additional operational expenditure).
+If instead our second explanation for the observed increase in operational expenditure is correct – that DEMs result in increased operational expenditure in urban local governments as a result of giving voters what they want and also getting projects off of the ground – then it may indeed suggest that DEMs improve allocative efficiency for urban residents.
+However, this explanation may raise further questions regarding political propriety and prudence – especially in the absence of increased revenue – and underlines the importance of an oversight function for elected Councillors (Copus, 2004).